Dive planning: Diving team selection

 Recreational groupings may be based on personal experience and trust, but are frequently relatively arbitrary allocations by the service provider, based on certification.
 Recreational diving groups commonly comprise a buddy pair of divers, but may also be a solo diver or a group of divers who will be led by a divemaster.
 Selection may be by mutual agreement to dive together, or may simply be the result of booking on the same dive.

 Depth and time

 Depth is often one of the more straightforward parameters, as it is often fixed by the topography of the site.

 Time is influenced by limitations of equipment and decompression constraints, as well as the actual time required to perform the intended task, which in turn is influenced by the underwater environment in general, and specific to the site.

+Together, the depth and time constitute the planned dive profile, which is needed for decompression planning and gas planning.

 Environmental factors

 The specific diving environment at the dive site will determine several factors which may require specific planning.
 The depth, water salinity and altitude affect decompression planning.
 An overhead environment affects navigation and gas planning.
 Water temperature and contaminants affect the choice of exposure and environmental protection.
 Site topography affects the choice of entry and exit points, and entry and exit procedures, which may require special equipment.
 The presence of entrapment or entanglement hazards, or dangerous animals, may require special precautions and additional equipment.